gratienj/openfoam/README.md

 * When no additional 3rd party software is actually required (ie, the operating system or cluster installation provides it)

-* When we have changed the OpenFOAM directory name to some arbitrary directory name, e.g. openfoam-sandbox2412, etc..
+* When we have changed the OpenFOAM&reg; directory name to some arbitrary directory name, e.g. openfoam-sandbox2412, etc..

-* When we would like any additional 3rd party software to be located inside of the OpenFOAM directory to ensure that the installation is encapsulated within a single directory structure.
+* When we would like any additional 3rd party software to be located inside of the OpenFOAM&reg; directory to ensure that the installation is encapsulated within a single directory structure.
 This can be necessary for cluster installations, or may simply be a convenient means of performing a software rollout for individual workstations.

-* When we have many different OpenFOAM directories for testing or developing various different features but wish to use or reuse the same 3rd party software for them all.
+* When we have many different OpenFOAM&reg; directories for testing or developing various different features but wish to use or reuse the same 3rd party software for them all.